crowtheraven/Macro-Manager-With-Gui/README.md

 This is ugly, but it's functional.

 IMPORTANT: run as administrator or it won't work for TERA!
+Run macromanager.exe for the console-free version or run runthis.exe for the version with a console window that shows the automatic keypresses for the currently loaded macro.

 # INFO